dvanbeek/paperrockscissors/README.md

   - **QuitGameException.java**: Indicates a quit game request

 - \model
-  - **PlayerInterface.java**: Classes that implement this PlayerInterface must provide a getMove method that returns a MoveEnum object.
+  - **Player.java**: Classes that implement this Player Interface must provide a getMove method that returns a Move object.
-  - **HumanPlayer.java**: Implements PlayerInterface.getMove() by using GameControls to identify move.
+  - **HumanPlayer.java**: Implements Player Interface: getMove() uses GameControls to identify move.
-  - **ComputerPlayer.java**: Implements PlayerInterface.getMove() by generating random computer move from the available options defined in MoveEnum.
+  - **ComputerPlayer.java**: Implements Player Interface: getMove() generates random move from the available options defined in Move.
   - **Rules.java**: Contains a Map of rules (what beats what) and a static method to return the result based on the moves of 2 players.
-  - **MoveEnum.java**: Enumerates the possible moves (currently PAPER, ROCK, SCISSORS, but extendible).
-Defines private static unmodifiable map of string representations to corresponding MoveEnum constants.
-Provides method enumConstantFromCharacter that converts input string to lowercase and looks up input in Map of MoveEnum constants.
+  - **Move.java**: Enumerates the possible moves (currently PAPER, ROCK, SCISSORS, but extendible).
+Defines private static unmodifiable map of string representations to corresponding Move constants.
+Provides method enumConstantFromCharacter that converts input string to lowercase and looks up input in Map of Move constants.
 Provides method getNumberOfMoveOptions that returns the total number of possible moves.
-  - **RoundResultEnum.java**: Enumerates the possible outcomes (currently PLAYER1_WINS, PLAYER2_WINS, TIE, but extendible).
+  - **RoundResult.java**: Enumerates the possible outcomes (currently PLAYER1_WINS, PLAYER2_WINS, TIE, but extendible).

 ## Testing